-Dat Q. Tran, M.D., is available to discuss the involvement of immune cells in autoimmune and auto-inflammatory diseases and the therapeutic applications of these cells, particularly regulatory T cells, to control inflammation, immune dysregulation and autoimmunity.
+Dat Q. Tran, M.D., is available to discuss the involvement of immune cells in allergy, autoimmune and auto-inflammatory diseases and the therapeutic applications of these cells, particularly regulatory T cells, to control inflammation, immune dysregulation and autoimmunity.

 Yang Xia, M.D., Ph.D.